succinctlabs/tendermintx/README.md

 10. Open the code for your fork of `TendermintX` again.

+11. Fetch the trusted initialization parameters of the Tendermint X light client from a chain RPC.
+Add `TENDERMINT_RPC_URL` for your chain to your `.env` and then run `cargo run --bin genesis -- --block N`, where N is the initialization height of the light client. `N` and the corresponding hash of block `N` will be used as `GENESIS_HEIGHT` and `GENESIS_HEADER` in `contracts/.env` in the next step.

-11. Update `contracts/.env` accoridng to `contracts/.env.example`.
+12. Update `contracts/.env` accoridng to `contracts/.env.example`.
 Note: The genesis parameters are typically sourced from a recent header from your Tendermint chain.

-12. Deploy your `TendermintX` contract and initialize it with your function ID & genesis parameters using the commands below.
+13. Deploy your `TendermintX` contract and initialize it with your function ID & genesis parameters using the commands below.

 ```
 forge install